SQLite¶

 }

-protected treatUnexpectedIntegerDateTimeAsJulian = false
+protected override treatUnexpectedIntegerDateTimeAsJulian = false

-protected treatUnexpectedStringDateTimeAsUTC = true
+protected override treatUnexpectedStringDateTimeAsUTC = true

 }